sublee/subl.ee/resume.md

 Software Engineer {: .label }
 [Kakao Brain][kakaobrain], 2018--
-:   An AI laboratory in Kakao.
+:   The AI research lab in Kakao.
     {: .note }

-:   Developed a serverless training framework and a distributed hyperparameter
-    search platform for AutoML.

-    Reproduced [GPipe][] in PyTorch to boost the training performance of large deep learning models.
+:   Reproduced [GPipe][] in PyTorch to boost the training performance of large
+    deep learning models.
 This project was published as [torchgpipe][].

+    Developed a serverless training framework and a distributed hyperparameter search platform for AutoML.

 [kakaobrain]: https://kakaobrain.com/
 [gpipe]: https://arxiv.org/abs/1811.06965